jenkinsci/analysis-suite-plugin/README.md

 also an IntelliJ configuration committed that contains the coding style used in all of these projects.

-All plug-in are maintained by Ullrich Hafner.
+All plug-ins are maintained by Ullrich Hafner.
 For more details please refer to the wiki page https://wiki.jenkins-ci.org/x/CwDgAQ.